ZXEducation/mpv/DOCS/man/mpv.rst

-The difference between always quitting with a key bound to ``quit-watch-later`` and using ``--save-position-on-quit`` is that the latter will save the playback position even when mpv is closed with a method other than a keybinding, such as clicking the close button in the window title bar.
-However if mpv is terminated abruptly and doesn't have the time to save, then the position will not be saved.
+The difference between always quitting with a key bound to ``quit-watch-later`` and using ``--save-position-on-quit`` is that the latter will save the playback position even when mpv is closed with a method other than a keybinding, for example if you shutdown your system without closing mpv beforehand, unless of course mpv is terminated abruptly and doesn't have the time to save (e.g. with the KILL Unix signal).
-For example, if you shutdown your system without closing mpv beforehand.

-mpv also stores options other than the playback position when they have been modified after playback began, for example the volume and selected audio/subtitles, and restores their values the next time the file is played.
+mpv also stores options other than the playback position when they have been modified after playback began, for example the volume and the fullscreen state, and restores their values the next time the file is played.
 Which options are saved can be configured with the ``--watch-later-options`` option.